nuwavetech/nonstop-integration-showcase/service/README.md

-# LightWave ACME Card Manager Service
+# Payment Card Simulation Application

 ### Prerequisites

 + NonStop C Compiler.
-+ An installed instance of [LightWave Server](https://docs.nuwavetech.com/lightwave-server) version 1.1.7 or greater.
++ An installed instance of [LightWave Server](https://docs.nuwavetech.com/lightwave-server) version 1.1.8 or greater.

 #### To enable SMS Notifications
 The [Twilio SMS API](https://www.twilio.com/en-us/messaging/channels/sms) is used to send SMS notifications.
 SMS notifications require:
-+ An installed instance of [LightWave Client](https://docs.nuwavetech.com/lightwave-client) version 1.2.7 or greater.
++ An installed instance of [LightWave Client](https://docs.nuwavetech.com/lightwave-client) version 1.2.8 or greater.
 + A Twilio account enabled for the SMS API.
 It's possible to use a trial account and send SMS messages.

 #### To enable email Notifications
 Twilio [Twilio SendGrid email API](https://sendgrid.com/en-us/solutions/email-api) is used to send email notifications.
 Email notifications require:
-+ An installed instance of [LightWave Client](https://docs.nuwavetech.com/lightwave-client) version 1.2.7 or greater.
++ An installed instance of [LightWave Client](https://docs.nuwavetech.com/lightwave-client) version 1.2.8 or greater.
 + A Twilio SendGrid account enabled for the email API.
 It's possible to use a trial account and send email notifications.

 ### Configuration
 The following values must be configured in the SETENV TACL macro after installation of the sample:

 + pathmon-name - The process name of the Pathmon.
-The default is $ACME.
+The default is $NSIS.
 + lws-isv - The installation subvolume of an installed and running LightWave Server instance.
 The default is the current subvolume.
 + lwc-isv - The installation subvolume of an installed LightWave Client instance.
 Required only if SMS notification is enabled.
 Note that the CONSOLE process does not need to be running.
 The default is the current subvolume.